Oxygen Vacancies in Niobium Pentoxide as a Source of Two-Level System Losses in Superconducting Niobium: Conclusion

 \section{Conclusion}

-In summary, we studied the effect of low temperature vacuum baking on the quality factor of two 1.3~GHz 3-D niobium SRF resonators and found evidence which suggests that magnetic suboxides are a potential source of TLS losses that limit performance in both Nb resonators and transmon qubits which utilize oxidized Nb. \textit{In situ} vacuum baking produces an aggravation and subsequent mitigation of these losses due to the interplay of magnetic suboxide generation and oxide dissolution.
+In summary, we studied the effect of low temperature vacuum baking on the quality factor of three 1.3~GHz 3-D niobium SRF resonators and found evidence which suggests that oxygen vacancies in the niobium pentoxide are a potential source of TLS losses that limit performance in both Nb resonators and transmon qubits which utilize oxidized Nb. \textit{In situ} vacuum baking produces an aggravation and subsequent mitigation of these losses due to the interplay of oxygen vacancy generation and oxide dissolution.